Development setup

 yarn start

-Step 3: Check the application at: http://localhost:3000
+Step 3: Check the application at: http://localhost:3000arrow-up-right

 Step 1: Go to .env configuration file from gql-bff folder and set the following variables with your own values: